Mrs. Birling Quotes – Insights into Her Character & Themes

 Another notable quote from Mrs. Birling is when she says,

-“Girls of that class
+“Girls of that class…we seldom really do.”

 This quote reflects Mrs. Birling’s beliefs about gender and class.
 She believes that people from lower classes, particularly women, are inferior and less capable.
 Her quote also reveals the societal expectations of the time, where women were expected to conform to specific roles and behaviors.